Calendar of Events

 This is the spot to keep track of many wildlife friendly and nature events in Jackson Hole.
 You’ll not only find the JHWF events like fence projects, Nature Mapping certification trainings, potlucks & picnics, but also events of interest from the wildlife-loving community in Teton County.

-Want to become a Nature Mapper?
-The next Nature Mapping Certification Training is on September 20 at the Teton County Library from 5:30 – 7:30 pm.
+Is one of your New Year’s resolutions to volunteer and share your love of wildlife and citizen science?
+Become a Nature Mapper!
+The next Nature Mapping Certification Training is on January 24, 2018 at the Teton County Library from 5:30 – 7:30 pm.

 Jackson Hole Wildlife Foundation